ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 +-----------------------------------+--------+--------------+-------+
 ```

->For the `--endpoints`, enter all of your nodes and test with the short hostname, FQDN and IP address.
+>For the `--endpoints`, enter all of your nodes.
+I used the short hostname, FQDN and IP address.

 ## Check the logs
 > [!NOTE]